getndazn/chaos-squirrel/README.md

   // Set a global probability.
 This defaults to 1, meaning every request is open to chaos
   // Set to 0 to disable all chaos
   probability: 1,
-  // Set to false to allow more than 1 concurrent attack to run
-  // Note this may cause some pretty extreme chaos for unlucky requests
-  exclusive: true,
   possibleAttacks: [
     {
       name: 'cpu',